To contribute to the growth and success of every creative business, no matter what size, no matter what industry.

 How does Creative Plus Business work?

-The core of our work is in creating and facilitating workshops.
-These offer business advice to individuals in a secure learning environment, as well as bringing like-minded creatives together to discuss and develop their own business ideas.
-The workshops are also designed to be fun, relaxed and interactive.
-Networking possibilities are also encouraged, particularly as we encourage creatives from a range of professions to come together and meet.
+The core of our work is in education.
+This comes in the form on live workshops and seminars, panel events and keynotes, online learning programs, webinars and resource sharing.
+All these products offer business advice to individuals in a secure learning environment, as well as bringing like-minded creatives together to discuss and develop their own business ideas.
+The training are also designed to be fun, relaxed and interactive.
+Networking possibilities are encouraged, whether in real life or online, particularly as we encourage creatives from a range of professions to come together and meet.

-Monica has been a creative freelancer and business owner for over 25 years.
-She also holds a BA in Mass Communications/Media from Macquarie University, and a Certificate IV in Training and Assessment.
-She has recently completed her Masters Degree in Screen Arts and Business through the Australian Film, Television and Radio School.
+Our doyenne Monica has been a creative freelancer and business owner for over 25 years.
+She also holds a Masters Degree in Screen Arts and business from the Australian Film, Television and Radio Schoo, completed in 2014.
+She also holds a Bachelor of Arts in Mass Communications/Media from Macquarie University, and a Certificate IV in Training and Assessment.
+You can find out more about Monica here and on her LinkedIn Page.

 Why so many professions?